 10. Give your best every time.

-Give your best always as you know that nothing can stop you once you do that.
-You will come out at the top with a good name and an inspiration for other people who follow you one day.
+Give your best always, as you know that nothing can stop you once you do that.
+You will come out at the top with a good name and an inspiration for others who follow you one day.

 Related Articles: